dvcorreia1984/portfolio/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 [Hello Microverse] <a name="about-project"></a>
+# 📖 [Portfolio Project] <a name="about-project"></a>

-> This is a HTML and CSS Project setup with Linters.
+> This is a mobile first web design project.

-**[Hello Microverse]** is the first project that new Microverse students have to do.
-In order to do complete this project linters have to be setup, to automatically check that code complies with HTML and CSS standards.
+**[Portfolio Project]** is the second project Microverse students have to do.
+The goal is to duplicate the first page of the figma model by using a Mobile first strategy.
+At least two flexboxes have to be used.

 ## 🛠 Built With <a name="built-with"></a>

 1- HTML
 2- CSS
 3- Linters

 ### Tech Stack <a name="tech-stack"></a>